-Our DDR4 Data Buffer, recently acquired from Inphi, is built to deliver robust performance for real-time, memory-intensive applications, delivering leading I/O performance and margin.
+Our DDR4 Data Buffer, acquired from Inphi, is built to deliver robust performance for real-time, memory-intensive applications, delivering leading I/O performance and margin.
 Compatible with DDR4 LRDIMMs, the Data Buffer is ideal for high-performance, high-capacity enterprise and data center systems.

 Increased memory capacity and performance are critical to solving today’s complex problems with huge data sets and accelerating Big Data applications.